-- Fill a pot about one-third of the way with filtered water and toss in some sea salt, ground black pepper, and a pinch of cayenne pepper.
+- Fill a stock pot about one-third of the way with filtered water and toss in some sea salt, ground black pepper, and a pinch of cayenne pepper.
 Bring water to a boil.

 - Add the split breast (after pulling off the fat and skin--a little left is fine).

-- Add the ginger, astragalus, carrots, celery, onions, garlic, kale stem and shiitake mushrooms to the soup.
+- Add the ginger, astragalus root, carrots, celery, onions, garlic, kale stems, and shiitake mushrooms to the soup.
 Return to a boil, then reduce to a simmer.

 - Let this cook for about 30 minutes to an hour.
 When it's almost finished cooking, add the kale leaves and use a fork to shred the chicken.